Affine Springer Fibers and the Affine Matrix Ball Construction for Rectangular Type Nilpotents: The main theorem

 From the formulas in Theorem \ref{mainthm} and Corollary \ref{corconst}, we know the only factor that affects injectivity of $r$ is $(c-\mathbb{1}_k)^{\dom}$.
 Lemma \ref{lem:numberofcomp} and Proposition \ref{propnumcomb} show that $\Theta$ is a bijection.

-Finally, the expression of the insertion (resp. recording) tabloid in the image of $\Theta$ only depends on the first (resp. second) component, therefore $r(pr_1^{-1}(C))$ is a right cell and $r(pr_2^{-1}(C))$ is a left cell. \end{proof} \begin{Remark} \begin{enumerate} \item The first claim in Theorem \ref{mainthm} is Lusztig's Conjecture 2.3 in \cite{LusztigConjclass} in type $\widetilde{A}$ when the regular semisimple nil-element is of rectangular type. \item From Lemma \ref{lem:numberofcomp} and Proposition \ref{propnumcomb}, the numbers of components in the $\tilde{P}$-orbit and the fibers of $\Psi$ are the same (both possess a Weyl group symmetry).
+Finally, the expression of the insertion (resp. recording) tabloid in the image of $\Theta$ only depends on the first (resp. second) component, therefore $r(pr_1^{-1}(C))$ is a right cell and $r(pr_2^{-1}(C))$ is a left cell. \end{proof} \begin{Remark} From Lemma \ref{lem:numberofcomp} and Proposition \ref{propnumcomb}, the numbers of components in the $\tilde{P}$-orbit and the fibers of $\Psi$ are the same (both possess a Weyl group symmetry).
 Hence there are many ways to define the bijection $\Theta$ to make the diagram commute.
 When $(l^m)=(1^n)$, the definition of $\rho$ presented in Theorem \ref{mainthm} differs by a rotation with the one in \cite{yuganyou}.
-Whether there is a preferred choice reduces to the question of the geometric meaning of the weight vector $\rho$. \end{enumerate} \end{Remark}
+Whether there is a preferred choice reduces to the question of the geometric meaning of the weight vector $\rho$. \end{Remark}

 \begin{Corollary} When $\lambda=(l^m)$, the relative position map induces the following bijection:

 where $\tilde{\Lambda}=\Lambda \rtimes S_m$.
 Explicitly, let

 where $c',c,d',d\in\mathbb{Z}^m$ and $w',w,u',u\in \mfF.$ Then $(C_1,C_2)\sim(D_1,D_2)$ iff the following three criterions hold: \begin{enumerate} \item $\phi^{|c'|}(w')=\phi^{|d'|}(u'),$ $\phi^{|c|}(w)=\phi^{|d|}(u)$; \item $m\mid (|c'|-|d'|),$ $m\mid(|c|-|d|);$ \item there exists $\sigma\in S_m$, such that $\sigma(c-c')-(d-d')$ is a constant vector. \end{enumerate} \end{Corollary} \begin{proof} Let $|c'|=m\alpha'+\beta',|c|=m\alpha+\beta,|d'|=m\gamma'+\eta',|d|=m\gamma+\eta$ where $\alpha',\alpha,\gamma',\gamma\in\mbZ$ and $\beta',\beta,\eta',\eta\in[0,m-1].$ Then Similarly,